emtilt/ph410s21/_slides/day3.md

 <section data-markdown="">

 ### For Wednesday
+- Skip Griffiths Section 1.5 for now.
+We'll come back to it.
+For now, just be aware that there is something distrubing lurking in the E field of a point charge...
-- Read Griffiths Sections 1.5 & 1.6
+- Read Griffiths Section 1.6
 - Do reading survey by 9am on Wednesday
 ### For Friday
 - Homework 1 due